nbalestra/alc-workshop/docs/module-6/lab-2.md

 6. Now open the [Agent UI application](https://tinyurl.com/alc-ai-agent)

-7. Paste your public endpoint in the **Agent UR** text box that you will find at the top of the page
+7. Paste your public endpoint in the **Agent URL** text box that you will find at the top of the page

     ![]({{ page.assets }}lab2-url-text-box.png)